Bringing Clarity to the Edge

 This is where services are optimized for human consumption such as e-commerce, where speed has a direct impact on the user experience.
 E-commerce sites, for example, require a fast infrastructure that would translate directly into increased page views and sales.
 Amazon found that a 10-millisecond delay in payment processing caused a 1 percent decrease in retained revenue.
 To remove any delays, local data processing hubs would be essential.

 Machine-to-Machine Latency Sensitive

 Because machines can process data much faster than humans, speed is the defining characteristic of this archetype.
 The consequences of failing to deliver data at the required speeds can be even higher in this case.
 For example, the systems used in automated financial transactions, such as commodities and stock trading, are latency sensitive.
 In these cases, prices can change within milliseconds and systems that don’t have the latest data when needed cannot optimize transactions, turning potential gains into losses.
 Smart grid technology, smart security, and real-time analytics also fall under this archetype.

 This encompasses use cases that directly affect human health and safety such as autonomous vehicles, electronic health records, health monitoring technologies and smart transportation.
 In this situation, speed and reliability are paramount.

 What’s Next for Data Centers?

-Now that we’ve taken a closer look at the various archetypes supporting the edge ecosystem, data center operators will be able to make smarter decisions for their infrastructure, thus having a more agile, future-looking and resilient data center to support edge computing.
+Now that we’ve taken a closer look at the various archetypes supporting the edge ecosystem, data centre operators will be able to make smarter decisions for their infrastructure, thus having a more agile, future-looking and resilient data centre to support edge computing.